fabiommendes/python-boilerplate/src/python_boilerplate/templates/docs/devguide.rst

    * For bug fixes, first add a test that fails without your changes and passes after they are applied.

-   * Tests that need a sphinx-build run should be integrated in one of the existing test modules if possible.
-New tests that to ``@with_app`` and then ``build_all`` for a few assertions are not good since *the test suite should not take more than a minute to run*.

 #.
 Please add a bullet point to :file:`CHANGES` if the fix or feature is not
    trivial (small doc updates, typo fixes).
 Then commit::